What is Overcomers?

 Openly examine and confess my faults to myself, to God, and to someone I trust.
 “Happy are the pure in heart.”
 Matthew 5:8a

-Voluntarily submit to any and all changes God wants to make in my life and humbly ask Him to remove my character defects.
+Voluntarily submit to any and all changes God wants to make in my life and humbly ask Him to help me overcome my character defects.
 “Happy are those whose greatest desire is to do what God requires” Matthew 5:6a

 Evaluate all my relationships.
 Offer forgiveness to those who have hurt me and make amends for harm I’ve done to others when possible, except when to do so would harm them or others.
 “Happy are the merciful.”
 Matt 5:7a; “Happy are the peacemakers” Matt 5:9